How and What to Donate

 We are especially interested in materials you can provide in bulk, but welcome individual items as well.
 All items must be easy and safe to store.
 If you have something not listed, that’s fine!
 Just make sure its not on the “stuff we don’t take” list, then contact us to discuss the goodies you have for us.

-Unused card stock, rag paper, copy paper, sketch books, rolls, poster board, blue prints, maps
+Card stock, rag paper, copy paper, sketch books, rolls, poster board, blue prints, maps, mat board, foam core.

 Fabric/ Sewing Materials: